c3d/xl/doc/HANDBOOK_1-syntax.md

  `sin X` for example, the associated precedence will be that of `FUNCTION`.

-### Comment, block, text and syntax separators
+### Delimiters

-Additional sections of the syntax file define comment, block and text separators.
-Comment and text separators come in pairs.
+Additional sections of the syntax file define delimiters for comment, block and text.
+Comment and text delimiters come in pairs.

 The default syntax file specifies comments that follow the C/C++ convention, i.e. comments either start with `/*` and end with `*/` or